What is an SEO friendly URL and how do you create one? What is a permalink in WordPress and how do you configure it?

 Should you use dates as part of your URL?
 Should you include the category before the post name?

-These are just a few questions you will answer below but before that, let’s see why having optimized URLS is important.
+These are just a few questions you will answer below but before that, let’s see why having optimized URLs is important.

 Why do URLs matter for SEO?

-#1 – Friendly URLs improve the user experience – SEO is about making the user experience better and easy to understand URLs give both humans and ‘search engine spiders’ a good indication on what the page is all about.
+#1 – Friendly URLs improve the user experience – SEO is about making the user experience better and easy to understand URLs give both humans and ‘search engine spiders’ a good indication of what the page is all about.

 A user can tell by just reading this URL https://www.reliablesoft.net/seo-audit/ that the destination page has information related to an SEO Audit.

-The URL is also shown in the search results and well-crafted URLs are more informative and attractive to users and this means higher Click Through Rates (CTR).
+The URL is also shown in the search results and well-crafted URLs are more informative and attractive to users and this means higher Click-Through Rates (CTR).

-#2 – It’s an SEO ranking factor – Google has managed over the years to become better and more efficient when it comes to URL interpretation and now almost all modern CMS are able to output SEO optimized URLs, but still it’s an SEO ranking factor.
+#2 – It’s an SEO ranking factor – Google has managed over the years to become better and more efficient when it comes to URL interpretation and now almost all modern CMS is able to output SEO optimized URLs, but still it’s an SEO ranking factor.